Pranav09193/MegaGym/README.md

 ---

-Thank you for contributing to MEGAGYM!
+Thank you for contributing to MegaGym!
 ```

 You can save this content as `README.md` in your project repository.
 This will provide a clear and structured overview of the project, its features, technologies, installation instructions, and contribution guidelines.